 During the growing season of spring through fall, the prayer plant needs to be fertilized every month or so.
 Aim for a water-soluble all-purpose feed and aim for a relatively weak mixture (dilute to approximately 50% strength).
 Always feed prayer plants when the soil is relatively moist.

 Pruning is done to encourage or stimulate more vigorous growth.
 This can be done twice every year during the spring and summer months to improve the shape of the plant and to keep the plant compact and bushy.
 The process of pruning requires sharp garden scissors.

 The stems need to be cut above the leaf nodes.
-After this, the plant will respond by the growth of a few new shoots just below the cutting area, making it appear bushier.
+After this, the plant will respond by growing a few new shoots just below the cutting area, making it appear bushier.

-Propagating prayer-plants is amazingly easy, given the fact of how fickle they can be.
-There are 2 possible ways of propagating the prayer plant.
+Propagating prayer plants is amazingly easy, given the fact of how fickle they can be.
+There are two possible ways of propagating the prayer plant.